aiven/aiven-docs/docs/products/opensearch/reference/advanced-params.md

 ---
 title: Advanced parameters for Aiven for OpenSearch®
+sidebar_label: Advanced parameters
 ---

-See the configuration option available for
+See the configuration options available for Aiven for OpenSearch®:
-Aiven for OpenSearch® service:

 import Reference from '@site/static/includes/config-opensearch.md';